Okay, I wish to announce the delayed start of the program today.

 If I can do it, it's not art.

-Coco is a busy sign language uh and uh and and playing chess and uh in a cocoa the gorilla.
+Coco is a busy sign language and playing chess and a Coco the Gorilla.

-Also, uh ladies and gentlemen, you just knew this was gonna happen.
+Also, ladies and gentlemen, you just knew this was going to happen.

-Two men accused of supporting terrorism by recruiting Muslim extremists are seeking dismissal of the charges, alleging that jailers mishandled a Koran and conducted inappropriate searches of their cells.
+Two men accused of supporting terrorism by recruiting Muslim extremists are seeking dismissal of the charges, alleging that jailers mishandled the Quran and conducted inappropriate searches of their cells.

-Attorneys for Aidan Amin Hassoon and Kifa Wael Jayuzi said in court papers that jailers disrespectfully tossed Hassoon's Koran on his bunk and left 8,000 pages of trial papers in disarray.
+Attorneys for Aiden Amin Hassoun and Kifa Wa'el Jauzi said in court papers that jailers disrespectfully tossed Hassoon's Quran on his bunk and left 8,000 pages of trial papers in disarray.

 The incidents occurred in May and June at a federal detention center in downtown Miami and amount to government misconduct and the unconstitutional intrusion on trial preparation, according to the motions filed on Friday.

-The attorneys wrote, by depriving the defendants of the confidentiality of their own case-related notes, the government has destroyed any possible confidence that their case can be prepared with uh with privacy.
+The attorneys wrote, by depriving the defendants of the confidentiality of their own case-related notes, the government has destroyed any possible confidence that their case can be prepared with privacy.

-So you toss a Koran on a uh on a bunk, and you are accused of mishandling it.
+So you toss a Koran on a bunk and you are accused of mishandling it.

-This is a charge that's gonna be popping up all over the country now where uh terrorist suspects are in jail.
+You knew this is a charge that's going to be popping up all over the country now where terrorist suspects are in jail.

-Yesterday we had the story out of uh Columbus, Ohio, where the 11 and 12-year-old baseball team, the kids are too good, and the rest of the league wants to kick them out because they're skunking everybody.
+Yesterday, we had the story out of Columbus, Ohio, where the 11 and 12-year-old baseball team, the kids are too good and the rest of the league wants to kick them out because they're skunking everybody.

 We need to protect the feelings of the losers out there.

-Along the same lines, but a totally unrelated subject.
+Along the same lines, but a totally unrelated subject, the clamps are coming down on released sex offenders like never before.

-The clamps are coming down on released sex offenders like never before, but some experts wonder if uh sex offenders are being pushed so far to the fringes that they could actually become more dangerous to society.
+But some experts wonder if sex offenders are being pushed so far to the fringes that they could actually become more dangerous to society.

 Laws restrict where they can live.